 A student health fee of $466 per year is charged for all full-time Reynolda Campus students.

 A tuition deposit of $500 is required by March 31st of students enrolled in the spring semester who expect to return for the fall semester.
 It is credited to the student’s fall semester University charges and is nonrefundable.

 Returned check fee of $25 is charged for each returned check or returned DEAC payment by the Office of Financial and Accounting Services.

 A study abroad enrollment fee is charged to students enrolled in an Affiliate (non-Wake Forest) program.
 The fee is 12% of tuition for the semester ($3,404 per semester for 2020/2021).

 Student Health Insurance

 Student Health Insurance Premium.
 Wake Forest University requires health insurance for all full-time, degree-seeking students.
 Students who demonstrate coverage that meets our criteria may waive the insurance provided by WFU.
-Students who only need part-time status to complete their degree are eligible for the student insurance.
 Students may apply for a waiver or enroll at http://www.bcbsnc.com/wfu beginning June 1 st. Premiums for student health insurance will be determined each year and published on the Wake Forest University website.
 Complete details and criteria can be found at https://shi.wfu.edu/.

-Medical Withdrawal or Medical Change to Continuous Enrollment Status.
-Students enrolled in the health insurance plan may continue coverage for a maximum of one year while on a medical leave or on medical continuous enrollment status approved by the University.
+Medical Leave Continuous Enrollment Status.
+Students enrolled in the health insurance plan may continue coverage for a maximum of one year while on medical continuous enrollment status approved by the University.
 Students must intend to return and remain a degree-seeking candidate and remit appropriate premiums.
 To determine if you are eligible, please contact Student Blue for more information at 800-579-8022 or Ann Madigan at 336-758-4247.